zk-phi/slack-to-gcal/Readme.markdown

 After installing `clasp`, log-in to your Google account with `clasp login`.

-## Deploy the app to your Google account
+## Deploy the app to your Google Drive
 ### Create an empty Google Apps Script item

 In your Google Drive page, create a new item of the type `Google Apps Script` and copy the ID in its URL.